flexi-framework/flexi/doc/userguide/tutorials/10_planeTurbulentChannelFlow/ptcf.md

 ## Plane Turbulent Channel Flow
 \label{sec:tut_ptcf}

 This tutorial describes how to set up and run the Plane-Turbulent-Channel-Flow test case.
 We will learn how to use the split form DG method to guarantee non-linear stability of the turbulent channel flow.
-In a second step, we add the sub grid scale model of Smagorinsky combined with vanDriest damping to run stable wall-bounded turbulent flows with explicit small scale dissipation.
-The tutorial assumes that you are familiar with the general FLEXI and HOPR work flow (please finish the previous tutorials first if this sounds strange to you).
+In a second step, we add the sub grid scale model of Smagorinsky combined with Van Driest type damping to run stable wall-bounded turbulent flows with explicit small scale dissipation.
+The tutorial assumes that you are familiar with the general **FLEXI** and **HOPR** work flow (please finish the previous tutorials first if this sounds strange to you).

 ### Flow description

-The initial condition of the channel flow test case is an analytical mean u velocity profile superimposed by a sinus distribution in the u, v and w velocity components.
-This leads to rapid production of turbulent channel flow structures.
-To maintain a constant mass flux, a constant pressure source term is superimposed.
+The flow is calculated in a plane channel with half-height $\delta=1$, streamwise (x coordinate) length $2\pi$ and span (z coordinate) width $\pi$ with periodic boundaries in the x- and z-directions as well as no-slip walls at the top and the bottom of the domain.
+As initial conditions an analytical mean turbulent velocity profile is used superimposed with sinus perturbations in the u, v and w velocity components and a constant density of $\rho=1$.
+The superimposed pertubations lead to rapid production of turbulent flow structures.
+Since the wall friction would slow down the flow over time, a constant pressure source term imposing a pressure gradient $\frac{dp}{dx}=1$ is added as a volume source.
 While the test case is incompressible in principle, we solve it here in a compressible setting.
-The chosen Mach number with respect to the highest velocity in the field is $Ma=0.1$ according to the Moser channel test case.
-The Reynolds number of the flow is defined as $Re_{\tau}=1/\nu$.
-The domain is set up as a Cartesian box with length $2\pi$, height $2$ and span width $\pi$ with periodic boundaries in the x- and z-directions as well as no-slip walls at the top and the bottom of the domain.
+The chosen Mach number with respect to the bulk velocity in the field is $Ma=0.1$ according to the Moser channel test case.
+In this setting, the wall friction velocity $\tau$ will always be equal to $1$.
+We can the define a Reynolds number based on the channel half-height and the wall friction velocity as $Re_{\tau}=1/\nu$.

 ### Compiler options